Blockstream/docs/liquid/acquire_lbtc.rst

        gettxoutproof '["'<yourTXID>'"]'

-13. Go back to the Liquid Core client and open the console window as before.
+13. Go back to the Elements Core client and open the console window as before.
 Enter the following command, using the result from ``getrawtransaction <yourTXID>`` as ``<raw>`` and the result from ``gettxoutproof '["'<yourTXID>'"]'`` as ``<proof>``.